-There are four types of ISA: the cash ISA, stocks & shares ISA, innovative finance ISA and Lifetime ISA.
+There are four types of ISA: the cash ISA, stocks and shares ISA, innovative finance ISA and Lifetime ISA.
 You can only open one new ISA of each type per tax year.
-There's nothing stopping you from opening all four types of account, however, for instance by putting the maximum amount in a LISA and the rest of your annual ISA allowance in a cash ISA (or a stocks & shares ISA, an innovative finance ISA, or split between the different types).
+There's nothing stopping you from opening all four types of account, for instance by putting the maximum amount in a Lifetime ISA and the rest of your annual ISA allowance in a cash ISA (or a stocks and shares ISA, an innovative finance ISA, or split between the different types).

 For the 2019/20 tax year, the ISA limit is £20,000, which means that if you put the maximum in a Lifetime ISA, you would still have £16,000 to distribute between the other types.

 You can have as many as you'd like, but you will only be able to open and pay into one per tax year.
 This effectively means that you'll only get the Government bonus paid on one of your LISAs, but it also means you wouldn't be able to benefit so much from the effects of compound interest on your accumulated savings.
 Particularly for the purposes of buying a house, it would be much simpler to have your savings combined in a single Lifetime ISA; your solicitor/conveyancer might not even accept multiple accounts.